-Blue chip stocks are also commonly household names.
+These stocks are also often household names.
 Stock in companies like Alphabet (Google), Facebook, and Walmart are considered to be blue chips.

 Bonds are a low-risk investment vehicle.
 Essentially, they’re loans from investors to companies or government municipalities.
 Each bond comes with a par value, or the amount of money the investor has lent to the company.

 The return on bonds comes by way of interest, which is called a coupon.
 Coupons are paid to investors monthly, quarterly, semiannually, or annually, depending on the bond term.